June 6, 2025

 The code isn’t quite ready to release for others to use, but I expect that it will be ready to share before the end of 2025 (a few more features need to be added and detailed documentation needs to be written).

-Math example
+Math typesetting example

 Here is an un-numbered, un-labeled displaystyle equation:

-$$\frac{\partial L}{\partial q_i}(t,\mathbf{q}(t),\dot{\mathbf{q}}(t))-\frac{\d}{\d t}\frac{\partial L}{\partial \dot q_i}(t,\mathbf{q}(t),\dot{\mathbf{q}}(t)) = 0.$$
+$$\frac{\partial L}{\partial q_i}(t,\mathbf{q}(t),\dot{\mathbf{q}}(t))-\frac{\d}{\d t} \frac{\partial L}{\partial \dot q_i}(t,\mathbf{q}(t),\dot{\mathbf{q}}(t)) = 0.$$

 And this is a labeled equation using the equation environment: